 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have diabetes, HIV or AIDS, an infection, high cholesterol, liver disease (including hepatitis B), multiple sclerosis, stomach or bowel problems (such as diverticulosis, perforations, ulcers), or an immune system problem.
-Tell your doctor if you have tuberculosis (TB), a history of TB, or have been in close contact with someone who has active TB.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, diabetes, high cholesterol, multiple sclerosis, stomach or bowel disease (including diverticulitis, ulcers), or a weak immune system (including HIV, cancer).
+Tell your doctor if you have any type of infection (including hepatitis B or tuberculosis) or an infection that keeps coming back.